An SME, small and medium sized enterprise, is the lifeblood of the world’s economies.

-With some growing into mega corporations employing tens of thousands of people.
+With some mega corporations growing into employing tens of thousands of people.

-The question is … what separates those that survive and thrive from those that slowly die?
+The question is … what separates those SME's that survive and thrive from those that slowly die?
 What makes the difference?

 Businesses are started by innovative, risk taking, hard working entrepreneurs.

-Ones on the successful path share many common characteristics.
+It is important to realise that the ones on the successful path share many common characteristics.

 The owner has an accountability partner.
 Someone to talk to who is honest, upfront and tough … who'll confront the painful issues even when the truth hurts.
-An impartial partner to discuss the business challenges, to ask for advice, bounce ideas off…. and has their back through the exhausting times.
+An impartial partner to discuss the SME's challenges, to ask for advice, bounce ideas off…. and has their back through the exhausting times.

 And they know that to make it happen they will have to eat frogs ... often!
 They take action and if this action doesn’t work out as planned, they take another action.

-Responding to changes that are taking place in in their industry and the world.
+Biusiness owners must respond to changes that are taking place in in their industry and the world.
 It’s embedded in the successful business DNA as a way of staying ahead and keeping a competitive advantage.

 They understand the simple rule that “Things take twice as long and cost twice as much as expected.”
 So, they prepare an adequate cash runway to start and to sustain the business.
 Driving the business to make a profit and have a positive cash flow in as short a time as possible.